MARTIMM/gtk-v3/README.md

 * GTK::V3::Glib::GMain

 ### Notes
-  1) The `CALL-ME` method is coded in such a way that an object can be set or retrieved easily.
+  1) The `CALL-ME` method is coded in such a way that a native widget can be set or retrieved easily.
 E.g.
       ```
       my GTK::V3::Gtk::GtkLabel $label .= new(:label('my label'));
       my GTK::V3::Gtk::GtkGrid $grid .= new;